 How to implement ZTNA?

-ZTNA can be implemented in these ways: using special software on each client device or a cloud service.
+ZTNA can be implemented in these ways: using special software on each client device or a ZTNA service.
 Depending on the connection method and the location of the ‘agent’ (special software application), ZTNA setups come in two types:

-Agent-based (or endpoint-initiated) — requires installing special software on the device which will be used to connect to specific applications.
+Agent-based (or endpoint-initiated)—requires installing special software on the device which will be used to connect to specific applications.

 This brings us to the two delivery modes in which ZTNA could be deployed:

-Standalone — all ZTNA elements in their entirety are deployed and managed by the organization that is using the service.
+Standalone—all ZTNA elements in their entirety are deployed and managed by the organization that is using the service.
 This gives a much broader control over the ZTNA network and makes an organization responsible for cloud maintenance.

 ZTNA user flow